hendrikfolkerts/sesecpy/README.md

     |
      -- SESToPy

-Copy the directory SESMB_Infrastructure in your home folder, e.g. C:\Users\<Username>
+Copy the directory SESMB_Infrastructure in your home folder, e.g. C:\Users\\\<Username> (necessary for usage of Dymola as simulator, otherwise Dymola cannot simulate).
+Make sure, that the commands "omc", "matlab", and "dymola" are on the path and the programs are thus startable from the shell (depending on which simulator you want to use).
+This is described in the documentation of SESEuPy in detail.
-Go in the SESEcPy folder.
+Open a shell and change with the cd command in the SESEcPy directory.
 The program can be executed from source.
-Python3 needs to be installed and the program can be started with the command:
+Python3 needs to be installed and the Python executable needs to be on the path.
+The program then can be started with the shell command:
 - in Windows: python main.py
 - in Linux: python3 main.py